Suzuki HR caps Nats’ best 9th-inning rally, beats Mets 11-10

 Washington is the first team to allow five or more runs in the top of the ninth and get even more in the bottom of the inning for a walk-off win since the Red Sox on June 18, 1962 against the Washington Senators, according to STATS.

-New York’s five-run ninth was aided when Nats shortstop Trea Turner forgot how many outs there were and passed on a possible double-play grounder, instead throwing to first.
+New York’s five-run ninth was aided when Turner forgot how many outs there were and passed on a possible double-play grounder with one out, instead throwing to first.

 The game began as a duel between the most recent NL Cy Young Award winners.
 Washington’s Max Scherzer allowed four runs and five hits while striking out seven in six innings, the longest of his three starts since coming off the injured list last month.

-New York’s Jacob deGrom was in firm control for much of his outing, which ended abruptly in the eighth after Anthony Rendon’s infield single and Juan Soto’s two-run blast to right-center pulled Washington within 5-4.
-In seven innings, deGrom yielded four runs while striking out six.
+New York’s Jacob deGrom was in firm control for much of his outing, which ended abruptly in the eighth after Rendon’s infield single and Juan Soto’s two-run blast to right-center pulled Washington within 5-4.
+In seven-plus innings, deGrom yielded four runs while striking out six.

 TRAINER’S ROOM

-Mets: 2B Robinson Canó (torn left hamstring) was activated from the injured list less than a month after suffering what had the potential to be a season-ending injury.
-“I don’t want to say that I’m surprised because I worked really hard,” Canó said.
+Mets: 2B Robinson Cano (torn left hamstring) was activated from the injured list less than a month after suffering what had the potential to be a season-ending injury.
+“I don’t want to say that I’m surprised because I worked really hard,” Cano said.
 “I’m just happy to be back right now.”

 Nationals: An MRI revealed OF Adam Eaton has a bone bruise near his right knee.
 Eaton, who was injured Wednesday and left Monday’s game after two innings when his knee stiffened, was available to pinch hit.